How to use side lighting in photography – direction of light

 Place your subject sideways to the window and then adjust their position for different angles of side lighting.
 The height of the window and exactly where you place them in relation to the window determines the type of lighting pattern.

-When using window light pay careful attention to where shadows are falling on your subject’s face and make sure to capture catchlights from the window reflection.
+When using window light pay careful attention to where shadows fall on your subject’s face and make sure to capture catchlights from the window reflection.
 Without catchlights in the eyes a portrait can be lifeless.

 Side lighting angles for portraiture